ihmeuw/vivarium_research/docs/source/model_design/general_reference_material/bliss/index.rst

 In either case, measurement error of sex and/or gender can lead to biased results and care should be taken to minimize error in measuring these variables (as for all variables!) to minimize bias in study results.
+When we are using data published by others, it is important to consider how results may be affected by potential measurement error and dicuss any relevant limitations accordingly.

 3.3 Other Gender-Inclusive Guides
 ---------------------------------